abenassi/xlseries/README.md

 * **alignment**: "Vertical", "Horizontal" - *Alignment of the series in the spreadsheet.*
 * **time_multicolumn**: true (True), false (False) - *Indicates if a data series has a time index expressed in multiple columns that must be composed.*
 * **time_composed**: true (True), false (False) - *Indicates if a data series has a time index that has to be composed (not a straight forward date string) because some information about current date is taken from previous cells.
-Typically when year is only stated a the first quarter while the other three have only the quarter number.*
+Typically when year is only stated at the first quarter while the other three have only the quarter number.*
 * **time_alignment**: 0, -1, +1 - *0: Time index run parallel to data, -1: Time value is right before data value cell, +1: Time value is right after data value cell.*
 * **continuity**: true (True), false (False) - *Indicates if a data series is interrupted by strings that are not data.*
 * **blank_rows**: true (True), false (False) - *Indicates if a data series is interrupted by blank rows.*